Pryceless-Ventures-LLC/LinkedIn-Group-Intelligence-Analyzer-LGIA-/README.md

 ```

 ## Notes
-- Only URLs whose hostnames are on the allowlist and include a `/groups` path will be processed.
+- Only URLs whose hostnames are on the allowlist and include a `/groups/<id>`-style path will be processed (e.g., `https://www.linkedin.com/groups/123456/`).
 - The scraper uses headless Puppeteer by default and relies solely on publicly visible content.
 - Thresholds for spam and relevance can be tuned in `scoring.js`.